 The question of how to understand the bible is really a matter of how we interpret the bible.
 As with almost any subject, there will always be some people who tend to go to extremes.
 With the bible, there are some who want to interpret everything literally.
 And then there are some who want to interpret everything figuratively.
 And of course there are those who don’t even believe the bible is the actual word of God, but rather just a good book of worthwhile sayings and ideals.

-“He who is of God, hears the words of God, for this reason you do not hear them, because you are not of God!”
-John 8:47.
-So clearly, if you don’t believe that the bible is the very word of God, then the bible itself makes the claim that you won’t “hear” or in other words, understand the bible.
+Jesus said in John 8:47; “He who is of God, hears the words of God.
+For this reason you do not hear them, because you are not of God!”
+So clearly, if you don’t believe that the bible is the very word of God, then the bible itself tells us clearly, that you won’t “hear His words”, or in other words, you won’t understand the bible.

 Guidelines For Bible Interpretation

 Let me suggest some guidelines that will help you immensely in correctly understanding the bible.
 These guidelines deal with our basic approach to the study of the bible.
 In other words, they have to do with our “attitude” towards bible study.

 #1.
 Always approach any study of the bible, with the proper respect and reverence for the word of God.
 Without having proper reverence for God and for His word, we’ll never come to understand His will for us.
 “The fear of the Lord is the beginning of knowledge, fools despise wisdom and instruction.”
 Proverbs 1:7